sabertazimi/awesome-notes/notes/ComputerScience/Math/AIBasicNotes.md

 Pooling Layer is used to reduce the spatial dimensions of the input volume.
-It helps to reduce the amount of parameters and computation in the network, and hence to also control over-fitting.
+It helps to reduce the amount of parameters and computation in the network, and hence to also control overfitting.

 ### Fully Connected Layer

 Fully Connected Layer is a traditional Multilayer Perceptron (MLP) layer.
-It is used to compute the class scores, resulting in a volume of size `1x1x10`, where each of the 10 numbers represents a class.
+It is used to compute the class scores, resulting in a volume of size $1\times1\times{n}$, where each of the $n$ numbers represents a class.

 ## Recurrent Architecture